Different options to help you in your job search in Japan

 Precise Translation of the Document

 Diplomas, transcripts, and certificates are translated into professional Japanese.
 Academic terminology is carefully adapted to the Japanese system.
-For instance, “Bachelor of Arts in Economics” would be rendered as “経済学学士 (Keizaigaku Gakushi)” when appropriate.
+For instance, “Bachelor of Arts in Economics” would be rendered as 経済学学士 (Keizaigaku Gakushi)

 image